PDF of my Curriculum Vitae (updated June, 2024)

 Third-Person Biography

-Benjamin Breen is an associate professor of history at UC Santa Cruz, where he teaches classes on early modern Europe, environmental history, and the history of science, technology, and medicine.
+Benjamin Breen is an associate professor of history at UC Santa Cruz, where he teaches and writes about the history of science, medicine, drugs, empire, and technological change.
 From July 2015 to January 2017 he was a postdoctoral fellow at the Society of Fellows in the Humanities at Columbia University, and a lecturer in Columbia’s history department.
 He received his PhD in history from the University of Texas at Austin in 2015.
-His first book, The Age of Intoxication: Origins of the Global Drug Trade, was published by the University of Pennsylvania Press in 2019.
-His second book, Tripping on Utopia: Margaret Mead, the Cold War, and the Troubled Birth of Psychedelic Science, appeared in 2024.
-He lives in Santa Cruz, California with his partner Roya Pakzad and their two daughters.
+He is the author of The Age of Intoxication: Origins of the Global Drug Trade (University of Pennsylvania Press, 2019), which won the 2021 William H. Welch Medal from the American Association for the History of Medicine, and Tripping on Utopia: Margaret Mead, the Cold War, and the Troubled Birth of Psychedelic Science (Grand Central, 2024), winner of the 2025 PROSE Award for Best Book in the History of Science, Medicine, and Technology.

 short biography